xqx17/learngit/readme.txt

-it is just a project to study git
+it is just a project to study git;
+1